kubernetes/git-sync/README.md

             10ms.
 This flag obsoletes --wait, but if --wait is specified, it will take precedence.
 If not specified, this defaults to 10 seconds ("10s").

+    --pre-exechook-backoff <duration>, $GITSYNC_PRE_EXECHOOK_BACKOFF
+        The time to wait before retrying a failed --pre-exechook-command.
+If not specified, this defaults to 3 seconds ("3s").

+    --pre-exechook-command <string>, $GITSYNC_PRE_EXECHOOK_COMMAND
+			An optional command to be executed after syncing a new hash of the remote repository but before publishing the symlink (see --link).
+	        This command does not take any arguments and executes with the synced repo as its working directory.
+The
+            $GITSYNC_HASH environment variable will be set to the previous git hash that was synced.
+This hook will always be invoked as it runs before any sync attempt.

+    --pre-exechook-timeout <duration>, $GITSYNC_PRE_EXECHOOK_TIMEOUT
+            The timeout for the --pre-exechook-command.
+If not specifid, this defaults to 30 seconds ("30s").

     --ref <string>, $GITSYNC_REF
             The git revision (branch, tag, or hash) to check out.
 If not